kshedden/workshops/dair3/design/design.md

   [randomly](https://en.wikipedia.org/wiki/Randomization) guarantees that there is no confounding at the population level.
-That is, there can be no statistical dependence between the assigned treatments and characteristics of the units.
+That is, there can be no statistical dependence between the assigned treatments and characteristics of the units (either meeasured or unmeasured).

-- _Balance_ refers to the extent to which covariates have equal distributions across treatment arms within the study data (the sample).
+- _Balance_ refers to the extent to which covariates have equal empirical distributions across treatment arms within the study data (the sample).
   Confounding will generally lead to a lack of balance, but even if there is no confounding, there can be a lack of balance, especially when the sample size is small.
 The is because randomization (which guarantees no confounding) produces balance on average, but in any given study randomization will usually not produce perfect balance.

-- Bias can result from lack of balance due to chance, even in the absence of confounding.

 - For measured (potential) confounders, we can quantify and compensate for any lack of balance.
 For unmeasured or unknown confounders, randomization is usually the only practical way to avoid bias due to confounding.

 - The most basic type of randomization is _simple randomization_, where each unit is independently assigned to a treatment group, either with uniform probabilities (equal probability of assignment to each arm) or with probabilities that are pre-determined to achieve desired relative group sizes (e.g. assigning to treatment with twice the probability of assigning to control).

-- Numerous approaches to randomization have been devised that aim to preserve the benefits of randomization, while also producing balance with respect to observed confounders.
+- Numerous approaches to randomization have been devised that aim to preserve the benefits of randomization (protection on average from unmeasured confounders), while also producing near-exact balance with respect to observed confounders.
 Some of these approaches are:

   - In
     [stratified randomization](https://en.wikipedia.org/wiki/Stratified_randomization)
     the units are first partitioned into more homogeneous groups.
 For example, in a study of a treatment for kidney disease we may partition the population into people with and without hypertension.
 Say we plan to recruit 60 people with hypertension and 30 people without hypertension.
 In 1:1 stratified randomization we would assign exactly 30 of the people with hypertension to the treatment arm, and exactly 15 of the people without hypertension to the treatment arm.